Uberspace/lab/source/guide_forgejo.rst

 .. tag_list::

 Forgejo_ is a self-hosted Git service with a functionality similar to GitHub, GitLab and BitBucket.
-It's a hard-fork of Gitea_, which changed_ it's licensing in August 2024 from MIT to the GNU GPL v2 licence_.
+It's a hard-fork of Gitea_, created in 2022.
+Forgejo changed_ it's license in August 2024 from MIT (inherited from Gitea) to the GNU GPL v2 licence_.
 Like most applications written in Go it's easy to install.

 ----